Corned beef is essentially pickled beef. And pickled things are healthful. Therefore corned beef is health food.

 Know how some bourbon houses offer small batches of prize vintages?
 We suspect the same sorta thing could happen with this.

 Hot peppers.
 Salt.
 Vinegar.
 And patience.
-Believe it or not, that’s all you need to earn bragging rights as the creator of the best hot sauce ever.
+That’s all you need to earn bragging rights as the maker of the best hot sauce ever.

 If you’re a pickled eggs virgin, you’re in for something quite special—and not just because these little lovelies are so pretty in pink.